How to annotate PDFs: A step-by-step guide for editors

 What if I have another program to annotate PDFs?

 That's fine.
 We can still work with it.
 However, while it is possible to annotate the PDF, importing tool-applied features and comments into InDesign may not always be possible.
-Instead, we would open the PDF in Acrobat then manually run down the list, cross-referencing changes which will invite time to service but there is a risk that some amendments could be missed or incorrectly applied.
-In the long run, using third-party software could be counter-productive but it's nowhere near as bad as marking up hard copy using a red pen.
+Instead, we would open the PDF in Acrobat and then manually run down the list, cross-referencing changes, which will invite time to service, but there is a risk that some amendments could be missed or incorrectly applied.
+In the long run, using third-party software could be counter-productive, but it's nowhere near as bad as marking up hard copy using a red pen.

-The post 'How to annotate PDF files' appeared first on The Magazine Production Company.
+The post 'How to annotate PDFs: A step-by-step guide for editors' appeared first on The Magazine Production Company.

 Click here to go back to the main articles page.